MicrosoftDocs/Viva/Viva/glint/setup/people-page.md

 **To view as another person**:

-1. Locate the person you want to veiw as and open their page by hovering over and selecting the name.
+1. Locate the person you want to view as and open their page by hovering over and selecting the name.

 1. Select  **View As**.